sqorn/sqorn/docs/docs/manual_queries.md

 const People = sq.sql`select * from person where age >= ${min} and age < ${max}`
 ```

-Sqorn compiles this to a parameterized query safe from SQL injection. `.query` returns the compiled query object.
+`.query` compiles to a parameterized query with text and argument components.

 ```js
 People.query